 Step Two: Monitor the issue environment

-Once you’ve identified the issue at the heart of your advocacy campaign, it’s time to monitor the landscape surrounding the chosen issue.
+Once you’ve identified the issue at the heart of your advocacy campaign, it’s time to monitor the chosen issue’s landscape.
 If the advocacy campaign is concentrated on a specific policy, research the broader policy environment.
 Are similar bills being considered at present?
 Have similar bills been presented to the legislature in the past?
 What happened?
 Which legislators are sponsoring the bill?
 Which legislators are likely to oppose or favor the bill?
-Developing a comprehensive communications strategy to support your issue is based in a deep understanding of the overall environment.
+Developing a comprehensive communications strategy to support your issue is based on a deep understanding of the overall environment.
 Your goal is to become an expert in the area in which you’re working.

 Now that you’ve identified your core issue and educated yourself about the current policy environment you’re about to enter, it is time to figure out who your citizen advocates are.
-Consider who will be adversely affected if your bill doesn’t pass, or who will be positively affected if it does.
+Consider who will be adversely affected if your bill doesn’t pass, or who will be positively affected if it does succeed.
 Does your issue influence a population in a geographic area or political constituency?
-Who are the biggest donors or volunteers in your issue area?
-Once you’ve identified your issue stakeholders, you need to review what you learned in Step Two and evaluate whether or not you need to grow your grassroots network in order to execute a successful advocacy campaign.
+Who are the most significant donors or volunteers in your issue area?
+Once you’ve identified your issue stakeholders, you need to review what you learned in Step Two and evaluate whether you need to grow your grassroots network to execute a successful advocacy campaign.

 Step Four: Determine advocacy campaign goals